chainstack/docs/docs/tutorials/polygon-zkevm/deploy-smart-contract-to-polygon-zkevm-using-hardhat.md

 # Deploy a smart contract to Polygon zkEVM using Hardhat

-The Polygon PoS mainnet is an L2 commit chain to the Ethereum mainnet.

-Bridging your existing Ethereum smart contract to the Polygon PoS commit chain allows network users to move their assets based on your contract between an Ethereum network and a Polygon PoS commit chain.

-In this tutorial, you will:

-* Deploy an ERC-20 smart contract on the Ethereum [Goerli testnet](/operations/ethereum/networks).
-* Deploy a compatible smart contract on the Polygon PoS [Mumbai testnet](/operations/polygon/networks).
-* Map the Ethereum smart contract to the Polygon PoS smart contract.
+Polygons zkEVM is the first ever EVM-compatible zero-knowledge rollup to hit the market.
+This means that developers can leverage existing Web3 tooling and zero-knowledge proofs to deploy smart contracts and execute transactions on the Ethereum network cheaper than ever before.

+Polygon zkEVM is a layer 2 scaling solution that aims to make Ethereum transactions faster and more efficient using special math called zero-knowledge proofs to ensure transactions are valid and quickly finalized.

+ZK-Rollups execute smart contracts transparently by sharing zero-knowledge proofs of their validity.
+Polygon zkEVM works seamlessly with the Ethereum Virtual Machine.
+If you want to read more about ZK-EVMs and ZK-rollups, you can check out our [blog](https://chainstack.com/zkevm-and-zkrollups-explained/).

 ## Prerequisites

-* <a href="https://console.chainstack.com/" target="_blank">Chainstack account</a> to deploy an Ethereum node and a Polygon PoS node.
+* <a href="https://console.chainstack.com/" target="_blank">Chainstack account</a> to deploy a Polygon zkEVM node
-* [Truffle Suite](https://www.trufflesuite.com/) to create and deploy contracts.
-* [OpenZeppelin Contracts](https://docs.openzeppelin.com/contracts) to use the audited [ERC-20 libraries](https://docs.openzeppelin.com/contracts/erc20) to create your ERC-20 contract.
+* [Node.js](https://nodejs.org/en) as the JavaScript framework

+## Dependencies

+* Hardhat: ^2.13.0
+* @nomicfoundation/hardhat-toolbox: ^2.0.2
+* dotenv: ^16.0.3

 ## Overview

-To get from zero to a deployed ERC-20 contract on the Ethereum Goerli testnet and bridge it to the Polygon PoS Mumbai testnet, do the following:
+The integration between Ethereum and Polygon zkEVM is completely seamless.
+In this tutorial we will go over how to bridge funds between Goerli and zkEVM testnet, as well as how to deploy a smart contract to the testnet using Hardhat.
+Here is a brief overview of the tutorial:

-1. With Chainstack, create a [public chain project](/glossary/public-chain-project).
+1. With Chainstack, create a public chain project.
-1. With Chainstack, join the Ethereum Goerli testnet.
+2. With Chainstack, join the Polygon zkEVM testnet.
-1. In the same project, join the Polygon PoS Mumbai testnet.
-1. With Chainstack, access your Ethereum node and Polygon PoS node endpoints.
+3. With Chainstack, access your nodes' credentials.
-1. With OpenZeppelin, create an ERC-20 contract.
-1. With Truffle, compile and deploy the contract through your Ethereum node.
-1. With Truffle, compile and deploy a Polygon PoS contract through your Polygon PoS node.
-1. Submit a mapping request to bridge the deployed Ethereum contract to the deployed Polygon PoS contract.
+4. Bridge funds between the Goerli testnet and the zkEVM testnet.
+5. Create a Hardhat project using node.js .
+6. Install the required dependencies.
+7. Create a `.env` file to store the secrets.
+8. Edit the Hardhat config file.
+9. Write the smart contract.
+10. Write and run the deployment script.
+11. Deploy smart contracts to the zkEVM testnet.

 ## Step-by-step